2025 OCDLA Annual Conference: Fighting Forward

 Breakout: “Forensic” Confrontation Clause Workshop: More Statutory and Constitutional Gifts to Keep Out Expert Testimony

-Henry Oostrom-Shah, Metropolitan Public Defenders—Wash.
-Co., Hillsboro
+Henry Oostrom-Shah, Metropolitan Public Defenders, Portland

 Yes, Oregon, Confrontation Clause is real, and he brings us another gift: “forensic” confrontation.
 Last June, the United States Supreme Court limited the prosecution’s use of substitute experts who parrot back incriminating conclusions without ever touching the underlying evidence or analysis.
 See Smith v.
 Arizona, 602 U.S. 779 (2024).
 In the last several months, Oregon courts have similarly raised the bar for the state’s admission of scientific evidence.
 See State v.
 Bowman,373 Or 213 (2025) (distinguishing inadmissible hearsay from expert testimony); see also State v.
 Widerman, 339 Or App 380 (2025) (reaching same conclusion as Smith under Article I, section 11).
 We interweave state statutory and constitutional law with the federal Constitution’s Confrontation Clause.
 We then work through several real-life examples involving SANE reports, “sex offender packets,” and DNA analysis.